UWPCE-PythonCert/PythonCertDevel/source/supplemental/installing/python_for_linux.rst

 Python
 -------

+For this program, you need Python3.6.* or 3.7.*

 Debian distros already have the stable python2 and python3 releases preinstalled (`Debian Wiki <https://wiki.debian.org/Python>`_).

 Try the following command: